Back

 Independent Study and Homeschooled Students

-If your school supports independent study or homeschooled students who want to take an AP CSP End-of-Course Exam without participating in an AP CSP class at school, as an AP coordinator you need to:
+If your school supports independent study or homeschooled students who want to take an AP CSP End-of-Course Exam without participating in an AP CSP class at school along with creating an exam only class section in AP Registration and Ordering and providing the join code to students so they enroll, also share these directions for enrollment and submission of work in the AP Digital Portfolio:

 Resources